UK shares fall to 5-1/2 month low, supermarkets sink

 * Tesco down after data shows fall in sales

-* Standard Life slips after downgrade from RBC (Updates to add closing prices, comment)
+* Standard Life slips after downgrade from RBC (Updates prices, adds economic data)

 By Sudip Kar-Gupta and Lionel Laurent